 Fast forward to several years later, when another neighbor, talking about the kidnapped goose episode, mentioned that the newspaper had gotten the details wrong… that the brown goose was actually a brown duck.
 Until then we had never connected the little brown goose in the newspaper story with our little brown dropped-off duck simply because a goose is a goose and a duck is a duck!

-Our duck is seventeen and a half years old now and still going strong.
+We have had our duck for seventeen and a half years old now and she is still going strong.
 She doesn’t see as well as she used to, and she looks a little moulty right now, but she still enjoys her very active life.
 I love to watch her when she feels a breeze and she stands high on her tiptoes and enthusiastically flaps her wings.

 Since all the parties involved have moved away, I suppose we will never know for sure if our little duck is the kidnapped goose we read about.
 The likelihood that she is, though, explains why we changed her name to “Duck Duck Goose.”